Quantisan/clj-polling/README.md

 # clj-polling

-A Clojure library for polling resource.
+A Clojure library for polling resources.

 ## Usage